XRPLF/xrpl.js/docs/index.md

 ## Value
 A *value* is a quantity of a currency represented as a decimal string.
 Be careful: JavaScript's native number format does not have sufficient precision to represent all values.
 XRP has different precision from other currencies.

 **XRP** has 6 significant digits past the decimal point.
 In other words, XRP cannot be divided into positive values smaller than `0.000001` (1e-6).
 This smallest unit is called a "drop".
 XRP has a maximum value of `100000000000` (1e11).
-Some RippleAPI methods accept XRP in order to maintain compatibility with older versions of the API.
+Some RippleAPI methods accept XRP to maintain compatibility with older versions of the API.
 For consistency with the `rippled` APIs, we recommend formally specifying XRP values in *drops* in all API requests, and converting them to XRP for display.
-This is similar to Bitcoin's *satoshis* and Ethereum's *wei*.
+This is like Bitcoin's *satoshis* and Ethereum's *wei*.
 1 XRP = 1,000,000 drops.

 **Non-XRP values** have 16 decimal digits of precision, with a maximum value of `9999999999999999e80`.
 The smallest positive non-XRP value is `1e-81`.